jdm6457/ai-stack-template/README.md

 ```

 **That's it!** The script will:
+1. ✅ Automatically runs `check-requirements.sh` to verify your system meets all prerequisites
+2. ✅ If any requirements are missing, the script will provide installation instructions and exit safely
-1. ✅ Generate all project files and directories
+3. ✅ Generate all project files and directories
-2. ✅ Build and start all Docker containers
+4. ✅ Build and start all Docker containers
-3. ✅ Wait for services to be healthy
+5. ✅ Wait for services to be healthy
-4. ✅ **Automatically import and activate the n8n workflow**
+6. ✅ **Automatically import and activate the n8n workflow**
-5. ✅ Download AI models (Phi-3 Mini required, Llama2 optional)
+7. ✅ Download AI models (Phi-3 Mini required, Llama2 optional)
-6. ✅ Verify everything is working
+8. ✅ Verify everything is working

 **Total setup time:** 5-10 minutes (depending on internet speed for model downloads)